The Book of Armaments:

 The Model 1938’s longevity is due to its many fine qualities.
 It was an extremely accurate weapon, that threw a heavy shell at a greater range than the German leFH18 105mm howitzer and could do so at a more extreme angle of fire, allowing its shells to plunge into enemy positions more easily (the true purpose of a howitzer).
 It was a fairly heavy weapon, requiring a great deal of steel in production, but was easy to manufacture, reliable in service and fairly easy to use in the field.
 The Model 1938 was a war-winning weapon.

-You can order The Book of Armaments Vol. One right here.
+You can order The Book of Armaments: Eastern Front Artillery right here.

 Sign up for our newsletter right here.
 Your info will never be sold or transferred; we'll just use it to update you on new games and new offers.

 Mike Bennighof is president of Avalanche Press and holds a doctorate in history from Emory University.
-A Fulbright Scholar and NASA Journalist in Space finalist, he has published eleventy-million books, games and articles on historical subjects.
+A Fulbright Scholar and NASA Journalist in Space finalist, he has published a great many books, games and articles on historical subjects.

 Want to keep Daily Content free of third-party ads?
 You can send us some love (and cash) through this link right here.